 A “Newsletter Writer of the Year Competition” is held annually: a winning article and two runners-up are chosen from the past year’s published articles and reports.

 The Club owns a property in the Coppermines Valley above the village of Coniston in the Lake District; the “Club Hut”.
 The property comprises a small cottage for use exclusively of Full Members and their guests.
-Full Members may obtain a key for a deposit of £20: please contact the Hut Booking Secretary for information.
+Full Members may obtain a key for a deposit of £20: please contact the Treasurer for information.
 Aspirant Members may only use it as guests of Full Members or when attending a Hut Meet.
 The small, Members’ Cottage adjoins and is connected to a larger cottage with three dormitories, each of which can be booked by Members and by groups and the general public.
 The small and large cottages are used by the Club for weekend Hut Meets several times in the Club’s annual programme.
 Both cottages are fully equipped with modern facilities.
 To be sure of a bedspace booking is essential and made through the Hut Booking Secretary.
 See the separate “The Hut” webpage on this website for more details.

-Those YMC Members who belong to other BMC affiliated clubs, and as a consequence may have paid more than once for that affiliation, may claim a refund from BMC.
+Those YMC Members who belong to other BMC affiliated clubs, and as a consequence may have paid more than once for that affiliation, may claim a refund from BMC

 Discounts are available at many outdoor sports shops on production of a current YMC Membership Card.